 Because occupations involving physical labor dominate the local economy, Florence is generally considered to be a blue-collar town.
-48.55% of the Florence workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Florence is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Florence who work in office and administrative support (9.86%), sales jobs (9.48%), and food service (6.96%).
+53.54% of the Florence workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Florence is a city of construction workers and builders, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Florence who work in office and administrative support (9.45%), food service (6.69%), and sales jobs (5.31%).

 Florence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Florence in 2010 was $20,837, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,348 for a family of four.
+The per capita income in Florence in 2010 was $21,602, which is middle income relative to Texas and the nation.
+This equates to an annual income of $86,408 for a family of four.
 However, Florence contains both very wealthy and poor people as well.

+Florence is an extremely ethnically-diverse city.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Florence residents report their race to be White, followed by Asian.
+The greatest number of Florence residents report their race to be White.
 Florence also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.00% of the city’s residents.
-Important ancestries of people in Florence include Irish, English, French , and French Canadian.
+People of Hispanic or Latino origin account for 37.59% of the city’s residents.
+Important ancestries of people in Florence include Irish, English, Italian, and Czech.

 The most common language spoken in Florence is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and African languages.